 Gluten is a protein found in most grains, giving them a crunchy taste.
 As it is called, Gluten is a type of "glue" that tends to stick to the walls of the intestines.
 When the intestinal walls become inflamed due to an imbalance in the intestinal flora, Gluten exacerbates the symptoms of inflammation.
-The digestive system is the primary internal system that is always non-sterile and has a high weight in its load on the immune system.
+The digestive system is the primary internal system that is always non-sterile and has a high load on the immune system.
 I recommend gluten-free or low-gluten foods, but preferably from natural sources that are not industrialized or processed, such as quinoa, buckwheat, corn (not genetically engineered), teff, and rye (low-gluten), basmati rice, legumes, sweet potatoes, non-grain vegetable flours.

 May interest you: